Planning permission relates to what and where you build. Generally if the building is:

 Base heights can be in addition to this height.

 Building regulations relate to how you build and can often require the same rules as building a new home.
-Generally do you not need them if:
+Generally, you do not need them if:

-Less it is than 30m2 floor area.
+– Less it is than 30m2 floor area.

-If it is not attached to a property.
+– If it is not attached to a property.

 You will need Building Regulations if:

-You have water and waste connected, as this is deemed to be a habitable space.
+– You have water and waste connected, as this is deemed to be a habitable space.

-If larger than 30m2 in floor area.
+– Your garden room is larger than 30m2 in floor area.

-If someone lives in the building.
+– Someone lives in the building.

 The requirement for Building Regulations can add considerably to the design, local authority and build costs.